Welcome to our house tour!

 This space started off as a typical dining room, not many (if any) changes had been made since the home was built.
 We were really craving a space that felt comfortable and cozy to enjoy dinners as a family.

 To better accommodate our DIYed dining table, we enlarged the opening leading into the addition and added a symmetrical wall on the opposite side.
 These walls frame out the banquette seat that we built and upholstered and the lower cabinets.
-We also added crown molding, replaced baseboards, hung some sentimental map art, and updated the ceiling light over the dining table.
+We also added crown molding, replaced baseboards, hung some sentimental map art, switched out the dining chairs, and updated the ceiling light over the dining table.

 There’s still some work to be done in here, but it’s quite a bit more completed than most rooms.
-We’re planning to frame out the doorway to the addition (after the addition is completed) and replace the dining chairs and rug eventually.
+We’re planning to frame out the doorway to the addition (after the addition is completed) and replace the rug eventually.

 This hallway is just off the dining room and leads to three bedrooms and the guest/kid’s bathroom.
 We had really great bones to begin with in this space, but we made a few minor upgrades to take it to the next level!